-We also hope to close the gaps in learning which Covid 19 and lockdowns have shown, not only academically but to support social, emotional and mental health.
+We also aim to close the gaps in learning which Covid 19 and lockdowns have shown, not only academically but to support social, emotional and mental health.
 We will use recovery funding to top up funding available for the National Tutoring programme and identify children who will benefit most from this targeted support.

 The key principles of our plan are to increase attainment, attendance and improve mental health for children in receipt of Pupil Premium Funding.
 This will also benefit other children across our school community by enhancing quality first teaching and resources available for all children.
+We also want to ensure that all children are able to access the same opportunities such as attending residentials and visits.